-Although still thriving, the town has experienced closures and changes to businesses particularly within the main Square.
+36.4 Although still thriving, the town has experienced closures and changes to businesses particularly within the main Square.
 At the time of writing, the Store, Hardware Shop, the butchers and Nat West bank have closed.
 However, in a positive vein, the pharmacy has recently purchased the old bank, providing an updated and modern pharmacy facility, and the Post Office has undergone refurbishment.
 As shops or other businesses close or move premises there is a concern that these will no longer offer business and retail opportunities and the premises be absorbed into the residential sector.

-A frequently raised issue that affects the viability of the retail centre of the town is adequate car parking and congestion.
-The policies within this theme seek to address these concerns, in support of the Objectives, to ensure that North Tawton continues to be a vibrant and thriving town.
-The Draft JLP, through its Strategic Objective SO1 - Delivering the spatial strategy and SPT1 -Delivering sustainable development, emphasises that development and change will be planned for and managed in accordance with principles of sustainable development.
-A sustainable economy will be achieved and maintained where opportunities for business growth are encouraged and supported, and where important local economic assets are protected for the purpose of economic activity.
+36.5 A frequently raised issue that affects the viability of the retail centre of the town is adequate car parking and congestion.
+The policies within this theme seek to address these concerns, to ensure that North Tawton continues to be a vibrant and thriving town.
+The Draft JLP, through its Strategic Objective SO1 emphasises that development and change will be planned for and managed in accordance with principles of sustainable development.
 The policies within this Economy theme aim to address these principles of sustainability.
-The following sections of the National Planning Policy Framework (NPPF) underpin these polices with specific paragraphs listed before each policy:
+The following sections of the National Planning Policy Framework (NPPF) underpin these policies:

-- Building a strong, competitive economy
+- · Building a strong, competitive economy;

-- Ensuring the vitality of town centres
+- · Ensuring the vitality of town centres;

-- Supporting a prosperous rural economy
+- Supporting a prosperous rural economy;

-- · Supporting high quality communications infrastructure
+- · Supporting high quality communications infrastructure;

-- Promoting healthy communities
+- · Promoting healthy communities.

-3.0 Policies - Theme 3: Policy E1: Local Employment Land
+3.0 Policies - Theme 3: Policy E1 - Local Employment Land

-Policy E1 i-iv highlights the land within North Tawton that is currently utilised for employment and areas allocated within the JLP.
-E1 v-vii shows land where there is planning permission from West Devon for employment development which are commitment sites within this Plan.
+37.1 Policy E1 i-iv highlights the land within North Tawton that is currently utilised for employment and areas allocated within the JLP.
+E1 v-vi shows land where there is planning permission from West Devon for employment development which are commitment sites within this Plan.

-Planning permission for the Batheway Development includes an area of land allocated for employment use which is an allocated site within the Draft JLP as 1,300 sq.m Class B1 Employment Space.
+37.2 Planning permission for the Batheway Development (planning reference 01037/2013) includes an area of land allocated for employment use which is an allocated site within the Draft JLP as 1,300 sq.m Class B1 Employment Space.
 This was the subject of a planning application for a further 28 houses with a request to use the land earmarked for employment units to build more houses.
 North Tawton Town Council have objected to this application, citing as their main reason the need to retain this for its intended purpose, that of employment.
 West Devon also refused the application.
 This area of land is currently for sale.

-The land at the Woollen Mill has planning permission for mixed use - housing and B1 employment, which is valid until April 2018.
+37.3 The land at the Woollen Mill had planning permission for mixed use - housing and B1 employment, which was valid until April 2018.
 Residents have for many years expressed a desire to see some positive development on this site.
 This is no longer an allocated site within the Draft JLP as it is unlikely to be developed in the near future.
 In the Neighbourhood Plan Questionnaire, 47 out of 153 responses (31%) felt that the Woollen Mill site would be the best place for any new development, whether employment or housing, to take place.
-The Woollen Mill Project, an organisation with ambitious plans to redevelop the site states on its website that the Project 'aims to become a sustainable and enterprising heritage and cultural destination in West Devon with multi use spaces underpinned by a brand new energy built on the legacy of the past by the communities of now for the generations yet to come.
+This site is allocated within Policy HO1.

-Planning permission has been granted for employment use at land adjacent to Taw Bridge.
-There is some evidence of a need for businesses to seek new premises in the area; however this was only a small number of respondents within the Questionnaire (7 out of 23).
+37.4 Planning permission has been granted for employment use at land adjacent to Taw Bridge (planning reference 01153/2014).

+37.5 There is some evidence of a need for businesses to seek new premises in the area; however this was only a small number of respondents within the Questionnaire (7 out of 23).